menu

 Occupations and Workforce

-When you are in La Barge - Cokeville, you'll notice that it is more blue-collar than most other communities in America.
-41.92% of La Barge - Cokeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, La Barge - Cokeville is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in La Barge - Cokeville who work in management occupations (13.88%), sales jobs (12.78%), and teaching (8.62%).
+La Barge - Cokeville is a blue-collar town, with 40.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, La Barge - Cokeville is a town of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in La Barge - Cokeville who work in sales jobs (15.48%), management occupations (14.80%), and healthcare (7.34%).

 Setting & Lifestyle

-Being a small town, La Barge - Cokeville does not have a public transit system used by locals to get to and from work.
+La Barge - Cokeville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The population of La Barge - Cokeville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in La Barge - Cokeville, 24.47% have at least a bachelor's degree.
+The education level of La Barge - Cokeville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.46% of adults 25 and older in La Barge - Cokeville have a college degree.

 The people who call La Barge - Cokeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Barge - Cokeville residents report their race to be White, followed by Asian.
-Important ancestries of people in La Barge - Cokeville include English, German, Scottish, Irish, and Danish.
+Important ancestries of people in La Barge - Cokeville include English, German, Irish, Scottish, and Swedish.

 The most common language spoken in La Barge - Cokeville is English.
 Other important languages spoken here include Navajo and Italian.